chainwayxyz/clementine-cli/docs/withdraw.md

 ```

 > [!CAUTION]
-> Save the generated signatures since they will be used to authorize the operations that will be done later.
+> Save the generated signatures since they will be used to authorize the withdrawal operations that will be done later.

-## Step 6: Send
+## Step 6: Send 10 cBTC to the Bridge Contract

-**ONLINE DEVICE OPERATION:** Execute the `optimistic` withdrawal with signature verification and submit to Citrea:
+Send 10 cBTC to the bridge contract for registration of the withdrawal operation.
+After successful optimistic withdrawal, you will receive your 10 BTC on your Bitcoin address.

+Run the following command to open the webpage where you can send the 10 cBTC to the bridge contract along with the generated withdrawal signature that will be used for optimistic withdrawal.

 ```sh
 clementine-cli withdraw send [--network <BITCOIN_NETWORK>] <SIGNER_ADDRESS> <DESTINATION_ADDRESS> <WITHDRAWAL_UTXO> <OPTIMISTIC_SIGNATURE>